 - Relational.
 Associations should add value to the local church by developing broader strategic relationships that produce Kingdom results.

-- To be an advocate for Associations and for Associational Directors of Missions to have a national voice,
+- To be an advocate for Associations and for Associational Missions Strategist (DOM’s) to have a national voice,

 - To assist in discovering what the future purpose and role of associations will be and to help claim that future,

-- To provide a web-based means of networking and partnering to facilitate communication and the availability of information that will assist Associational Directors of Mission in networking,
+- To provide a web-based means of networking and partnering to facilitate communication and the availability of information that will assist Associational Missions Strategist (DOM’s) in networking,

-- To provide an annual summit of DOMs for continuing education and enhancement of job skills,
+- To provide an annual summit of Associational Missions Strategist (DOM’s) for continuing education and enhancement of job skills,

 - To do web-based research to validate assumptions or to discover needs that should be addressed by NOBA.